State College of Florida, Manatee–Sarasota: Recreation

 State College of Florida's Bradenton campus includes a weight room, sand volleyball court, outdoor basketball court, outdoor fitness area, and a reflection pond.
-Most of the athletic fields, such as the gymnasium and the tennis courts are open to students when not in use.
+Most of the athletic fields, such as the gymnasium and the tennis courts, are open to students when not in use.
 The Venice campus includes a 0.75 mi fit trail and nature trail that surrounds the campus lake and includes 10 stations for balanced exercise routines.
 The State College of Florida Foundation is currently in the process of raising funds for a brand-new Health and Human Performance Center that will be built on the college's Bradenton campus.
 The 40348 ft2 facility will feature a full-size fitness center, training facilities, a state-of-the-art gymnasium, team rooms for The Manatees and for away teams, classrooms, offices, and concession and vending areas.

 Athletics

-State College of Florida launched its intercollegiate athletics program in 1957 and adopted "The Lancers" as their mascot.
+State College of Florida launched its intercollegiate athletics program in 1957 and adopted "The Lancers" as its mascot.
 When MCC decided to change its name to SCF in 2009, the college adopted a new mascot, as well as changing the college's official colors from blue and yellow, to blue and green.